Cost of Owning a Cat

 Budget £75-£140

-If you need to take your cat abroad, the overall cost for a pet passport ranges from £75 to £140.
-This includes microchipping, a rabies vaccination (£15 to £60), and the pet passport application (£60).
-Your cat will likely need additional vaccinations including a rabies blood test (£60-£120) and tapeworm treatment (£20-£30) depending on your travel destination.
+Taking your cat abroad requires a pet passport.
+The total cost is usually £75 to £140.
+This includes the microchip, a rabies vaccination (£15-£60), and the passport application fee (£60).
+Depending on where you travel, your cat might also need a rabies blood test (£60-£120) and tapeworm treatment (£20-£30).